Customized Hearing Solutions

 I started seeing “Graham” about a year ago.
-Currently in his 90s, Graham is an aspiring comedian.
+Currently in his well into his 90s, Graham is an aspiring comedian.
 In his prime, he had managed a chain of women’s clothing stores.
-Graham is a well-liked tall man with leg braces, custom orthotic shoes, a walker, and counter full of various vitamins and medications which helped him maintain his independence.
-Graham is one of those people with a cup half-full kind of personality that always has a joke ready to go whenever I see him.
+Graham is a well-liked tall man with leg braces, custom orthotic shoes, a walker, and counter full of various vitamins and medications which help him maintain his independence.
+Graham is one of those people with a cup half-full kind of personality who always has a joke ready to go whenever I see him.
 One of my favorite jokes was about an old man with hearing loss.
 This old man would sit at the dining room table with his family day after day and just smile and nod as they all chatted about this and that.
 One day he snuck out of the house and got himself a set of hearing aids.
-He did not tell his family, but since then he changed his will 3 times.
+He did not tell his family, but since then he has changed his will 3 times.

-I ordered Graham a set of custom full shell in-the-ear hearing instruments.
+I ordered Graham a set of custom full shell in-the-ear hearing aids.
 I was sure he would be able to pop these in with little to no difficulty as now he had only one piece to deal with.
-But, instead he struggled to tell which was the right-side instrument and which was the left.
+But, instead he struggled to tell which was the right and which was the left.
 His fingers would fumble the instruments on the way to his ear and if he got them all the way to his ear, he’d put them in sideways.
 The battery door caused another problem as he struggled to find it and would consistently think the memory button was the battery door.
 So, I went back to the drawing board.
 I had the instruments remade.
 Now the entire shell of the instrument was red or blue and only the faceplate was beige, so he could easily tell right from left.
 I removed the memory button and added a raised battery door.
 This helped him feel the door, but he still struggled to see it.
 I also had a metal post added to help with insertion and removal.
 Unfortunately, the post was too small for his fingers, so it did not help as much as I had hoped.

-The final instrument is a one of a kind with red and blue shells, beige faceplate, dark brown stacked battery doors, and a ridged double long post that finally did help with insertion and removal.
+The final instrument was a one of a kind with red and blue shells, beige faceplate, dark brown stacked battery doors, and a ridged double long post that finally did help with insertion and removal.
 Graham was able to tell right from left.
 He could insert them with little difficulty and find the battery door.
 Of course, I could not change the size of the battery, so he still struggled aligning it in the door but was able to do it which made everyone happy.
-The icing on the cake was that even though we started this process mainly to help him put the hearing instrument in himself, Graham found the new technology had improved how he was hearing.
+And, the icing on the cake was that even though we started this process mainly to help him put the hearing aids in himself, Graham found the new technology had improved how he was hearing.